omribenami/pedagogy-bot/README.md

 ## Features
  - Monitor kids homework status
  - Schedule when to run.
- - Creates a TXT file which being monitored as an Home Assistant monitor)
+ - Creates a TXT file which being monitored as an Home Assistant sensor)

 ## Components and Frameworks used in Ofek-bot